 Trio appetizer of sweet squash, pickled veggie and tuna tartare

 I didn’t even know this was a course already so I didn’t take a picture.
-The portions were like side dishes that come in any Korean Restaurant.
+The portions were like the banchan side dishes that come in any Korean Restaurant.

 The sweet squash was surprisingly good especially for someone who doesn’t like vegetables.
 It doesn’t taste like squash at all.

-The tuna tartar was great.
-It tasting very fresh and delicious.
+The tuna tartare was great.
+It tasted very fresh and delicious.